 DETERMINANT INDICATOR SCORE COMMENTS 17.
-Can the building withstand the impacts of a hazard in its current condition?[YES = 1; NO = 0] 1 The most serious area of deficiency was the Aluzinc roof covering on some of the buildings which appeared to lack the required hurricane straps.
+Can the building withstand the impacts of a hazard in its current condition?[YES = 1; NO = 0] 1 While there is no immediate concern about the structural integrity of the building, there are some observed deficiencies.
+The most serious area of deficiency was the Aluzinc roof covering on some of the buildings which appeared to lack the required hurricane straps.
 There were also cases of missing or broken windows which will put the entire building at risk in an extreme wind event.
 The main roof structures were found to be in generally good condition.
 Infrastructure and Technology 18.
 Have school buildings/plant been repaired or retrofitted to the building code?
-[YES = 1; NO = 0] 0 No. Repairs and retrofits are recommended in the Costed Action Plan (Section 8).
+[YES = 1; NO = 0] 1 Under the Basic Needs Trust Fund (BNTF) Project, some repairs and additions were done.
+Further repairs and retrofits are recommended in the Costed Action Plan (Section 8).
 ARE THERE ANY EXISTING BARRIERS TO ADAPTATION?
 Physical/ Ecological/ Climate 19.
 Physical or ecological limits?
 E.g. Does the landscape/physical location/age range and size of the school population limit the range of adaptation options to priority hazards?
-[YES = 1; NO = 0] 0 The school is located within the tsunami evacuation zone.
-There are no other perceived/observed physical limitations.
-20. Is climate change likely to exacerbate any of the current hazards?
+[YES = 1; NO = 0] 0 The school, based on its coastal location, has some inherent limitations.
+The school is considered at risk to tsunamis, storm surge, etc. 20.
+Is climate change likely to exacerbate any of the current hazards?
 [YES = 1; NO = 0] 0 Based on climate projections, the current hazards are projected to be exacerbated.
-21. Is the rate of climate change likely to outpace adaptation efforts?
-[YES = 1; NO = 0] 0 Climate change impacts are already being experienced, and adaptation efforts, though available, may be costly to implement.
+21. Is the rate of climate change likely to outpace adaptation efforts?[YES = 1; NO = 0] 0 Climate change impacts are already being experienced, and adaptation efforts, though available, may be costly to implement.
 Technological 22.
 Technological limits?
 Availability of technological options for adaptation e.g. public address system for warning/early warning; electronic data storage.
 [YES = 1; NO = 0] 0 These technologies are available, though not presently in place at the school.

 DETERMINANT INDICATOR SCORE COMMENTS Economic 23.
 Financial barriers?
 E.g. Lack of resources may limit the ability of some schools to afford proposed adaptation mechanisms.
 [YES = 1; NO = 0] 0 The school is funded by the government., as a result funding is limited.
 Information and Skills 24.
 Information or cognitive barriers (individuals tend to prioritize the risks they face, focusing on those they consider - rightly or wrongly - to be the most significant to them at that point in time)?
 E.g. concern about one type of risk is heightened while worry about other risks decreases; lack of experience of climate-related events inhibits adequate responses.
 [YES = 1; NO = 0] 0 In general, individuals tend to prioritize the risks they face, focusing on those they consider - rightly or wrongly - to be the most significant to them at that point in time.
 The other hazards identified in Section 4.1 should be reviewed and assessed to determine their relevance for this school.
-TOTAL 11 MODERATE
+TOTAL 13 MODERATE